Self-reflection plays a role in problem-solving.

 4. You often interrupt people.

-This communication pattern could tie in with making assumptions.
+This bad pattern could tie in with making assumptions.
 You may assume you know what someone means and want to skip over the long explanation.

 If that’s not what’s motivating you to interrupt, you are probably a poor listener.